Binboukami/devola/README.md

 ## Devola

-A crud todo app powered by Laravel and VueJS
+A CRUD Todo application powered by VueJs and Laravel.

 ## Resources